Last Updated on October 8, 2022 by Celeste.

-In April 2015, I travelled to the amazing Montanema Handmade Village together with Family Goes Out.
-It was an amazing stay in a luxury accommodation surrounded by a pine tree forest at a unique place in Greece.
-This post is an adjusted version of my first article for Family Goes Out.
-Montanema Handmade Village cannot be missed on this blog.
-The resort offers family experiences in the broadest sense of the word in a traditional setting but with 5-star luxuries.
-It represents the hand-picked accommodations that this blog loves to promote.
+In April 2015, I traveled to Montanema Handmade Village.
+It was an amazing stay in luxury accommodation surrounded by a pine tree forest.
+This mountain hotel in Greece offers family experiences in the broadest sense of the word in a traditional setting but with 5-star luxuries.
+It represents the green hand-picked accommodations that this blog loves to promote.

 Other houses in Montanema Handmade Village that are suitable for families are the maisonettes.
 They have an open-plan and offer single beds on the second level (open stairs therefore not suitable for young children).
-Check out the website of Montenema Handmade Village to find detailed floor plans of all the houses in the resort.
+Check out the website of Montanema Handmade Village to find detailed floor plans of all the houses in the hotel.

 The Restaurant Fournia